playframework/playframework/documentation/manual/scalaGuide/advanced/dependencyinjection/ScalaCompileTimeDependencyInjection.md

 @[basic](code/CompileTimeDependencyInjection.scala)

-To configure Play to use this application loader, configure the `application.loader` property to point to the fully qualified class name in the `application.conf` file:
+To configure Play to use this application loader, configure the `play.application.loader` property to point to the fully qualified class name in the `application.conf` file:

-    application.loader=MyApplicationLoader
+    play.application.loader=MyApplicationLoader

 ## Providing a router